-Prepare Your Health History
+How to Prepare Your Health History for Your OB Visit

-At your very first prenatal exam, your doctor may throw a million questions your way, about your health, your partner’s and your family’s history of things like genetic disorders and diseases (or you may get a talk from a genetic counselor).
+At your very first prenatal exam, your doctor may throw a million questions your way, about your health, your partner’s health and your family’s history of things like genetic disorders and diseases (or you may get a talk from a genetic counselor).
 And it’s pretty common find yourself going, “Uh… I don’t know… maybe?”
 But this is serious stuff.
-Knowing about a genetic problem or pregnancy health condition that runs in your family can inform you and your doctor that you might need to be monitored extra closely, or it might make you decide to get special genetic testing to ensure baby’s doing okay.
+Knowing about a genetic problem or pregnancy health condition that runs in your family can alert you and your doctor that you might need to be monitored extra closely, or it might make you decide to get special genetic testing to ensure baby’s doing okay.
 So it’s a good idea to get prepared.
 Here’s how.

 The doctor will likely ask about your ethnic background as well, since certain conditions run in specific cultural lineages.